bitemyapp/teef/posts/2018-03-14-how-i-stream-coding.md

 >I never messed with USB mics.
 I've exclusively had XLR microphones since I got started back in 2011.
 My little brother has a Blue Icicle and that is not the best experience.
 Constantly picking up his keyboard.

+>If you can pick you a Shure SM58 for 50 bucks like I did, the thing is nigh indestructible, great deal.
+The only reason mine doesn't work is because I broke a solder point and I didn't want to repair it.

 My reply:

 >FWIW I tried setting the gain low on my Blue Yeti, it wasn't enough.
 I had to scream at the mic when the gain was low enough not to pick up noise.